netreplica/nrx/README.md

 This repository provides a small set of such templates as examples.
 To customize the way Containerlab topology file should be generated, you would need to change these templates as needed.
 For example, you might want to change `image` values depending on the `kind`.
 You can also add new templates, if the platforms you have are not covered by the provided set of templates.
 In case a template for the needed `kind` already exists, but in NetBox you're using a different `device.platform.slug` value for it, you can either rename the template, or create a symbolic link to it with a new name.

-By default, `ntopex` searches for the template files in the current directory.
+By default, `nrx` searches for the template files in the current directory.
 You can provide a list of folders to search for the templates via `TEMPLATES_PATH` parameter in the [configuration file](#configuration-file), or use `--templates` argument.

 ## How to use